This is a re-post from a 3-year-old article…

 At best, I’m remotely familiar with ‘what people can know about a foreign language’, I may even mumble a couple of usual sentences which might help shed light on me while in mundane cocktails.

-Still, it will have absolutely nothing to do with the head-on encounter occuring if I met a native peaker coming from the other side of the border.
+Still, it will have absolutely nothing to do with the head-on encounter occurring if I met a native speaker coming from the other side of the border.

 Before I meet such a person, my reference will be based on my mother tongue.
 I can’t even imagine there is another mode of expression than the one I have always used.

 It is almost impossible for me to conceive I could speak this other language without ceasing to think or express my own feelings.